moiddar/Pushing-SQL-to-its-Limits/README.md

 In our exploratory data analysis, we found that there was a large gap in geolocation clustering between the majority of our customers and the majority of our sellers.
 This led to a large increase in delivery times for orders to our second biggest customer territory.
 To increase customer satisfaction and reduce shipping costs, the recommendation we made was to open a distribution centre closer to this customer hub.
 This would offer a 78% reduction in delivery time.
 <br>

 We used the Equivalence Class Clustering and bottom-up Lattice Traversal Associate Rule Learning algorithm to offer product category recommendations that will increase cross-sell conversions.
-Our top 3 recommendations are: bed, bath, and tables when furniture decor is purchased; cool stuff when baby products are purchased; and toys when baby products are purchased.
+Our top 3 recommendations are: bed, bath, and tables when furniture décor is purchased; cool stuff when baby products are purchased; and toys when baby products are purchased.

 <br>